octo-technology/OpenTezos/docs/private/starting-blockchain.md

 > If you want to browse the file system inside your Docker container, you can run the command: `docker exec -it <container_name> bash`.

-The protocol is now activated, let's see how to use our private blockchain in the next chapter.
+The protocol is now activated!
+Let's see how to use our private blockchain in the next chapter.